Interviewing people on the phone is trying.

 Before the snowballing of Reclaim Australia, Briggs told the press that the album may well be “career suicide.”
 I ask him if that was a genuine concern, or whether he had an inkling that the album was going to start something.

 “We were trying to career suicide,” Briggs laughs.
 “Fuck it.
 We thought we were done, and we just thought that if this is the last album that we ever do, let’s just say all the shit that we wanted to say.
 All the shit that hasn’t been said.
 And then that shit blew up and now I’ve got more shit to do.”
 To which Trials adds, “If anyone knows me and Briggs, then they know that we hate doing shit,” to much laughter.

-It’s been quite the year for AB Original, and their Splendour gig seems like the fitting pinnacle.
+It’s been quite the year for AB Original, and their Splendour in the Grass show seems like the fitting pinnacle.
 “It’s one of the biggest stages that we’ve ever been invited on, so just know that we’re going to be using that to its full fucking capacity,” says Trials.
-“It’ll probably be the first ever career suicide at Splendour,” Briggs responds, and we all crack up laughing.
+“It’ll probably be the first ever career suicide at Splendour,” Briggs responds, and we all laugh.

 (This article originally appeared in The Daily Splendour, Issue 6)